ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   `rand` MUST be independently sampled from a cryptographically secure random number generator.

-The sharding algorithm will return two input shares.
+`Vdaf.shard` algorithm will return two input shares.
 The first is the Leader's input share, and the second is the Helper's.

 The Client then wraps each input share in the following structure: